tysg/mindless/README.md

 You can try out *Mindless* at https://mind-less.herokuapp.com.

+## Building the Project

-Else, you can also use Python 3 and Node.js to build and run the project.
+You can use Python 3 and Node.js to build and run the project.

 Install the Python dependencies using